kiedtl/roguelike/doc/upgrades.md

 # Upgrades

-Upgrades, loosely inspired by Boohu's aptitudes system, are various permanent benefits awarded thrice to the player in a game.
-There are currently 6 aptitudes, but only 3 of them can be received in any game.
+Upgrades, loosely inspired by Boohu's aptitudes system, are various permanent benefits awarded thrice to the player in a game when certain levels are reached.
+There are currently 5 aptitudes, but only 3 of them can be received in any game.

+Whenever an upgrade is awarded, your maximum HP is increased by 2.

 ## Agile

 > "You are good at evading blows."

-You have a +10% bonus to your evade%.
+You have a hefty +10% bonus to your evade%.

 ## OI_Enraged